MrDemonWolf/wolfpal/docs/content/en/api-stats.md

 ---
-title: Analytics
+title: Stats
 description: "A wolf to guide you to your end goals by helping keep you on track weely, bi-weekly or even monthly and yearly goals."
 position: 8
 category: API
 ---

-## Analytics
+## Stats

-Allows a logged in user to get analytics on all goals.
+Allows a logged in user to get stats on all goals.

 #### Path

-`GET /analytics`
+`GET /stats`

 #### Headers